sebanalysis/sebbeck.com/_posts/2022-11-25-the-information-sector.md

 > This lyricism, however, ignores the most important harms that the transformation of the labor market imposes.
 It papers over the fact that the lousy jobs are not just boring and low-paid but also—indeed, specifically on account of job polarization—carry low status and afford no realistic prospects for advancement.
 > ...
 > It is therefore more apt to say that the labor market has divided into gloomy and glossy jobs: gloomy because they offer neither immediate reward nor hope for promotion, and glossy because their outer shine masks inner distress.
+>
+> — Daniel Markovitz, The Meritocracy Trap, 2019

 The vast majority of people are working these gloomy jobs with:
 - "little training, involve simple work, and pay low wages"